 The Sustainable Fisheries Division is responsible for conservation of fishery resources, eliminating overfishing, rebuilding overfished populations, maintaining healthy commercial and recreational fisheries, creating long-term economic and social benefits to the nation from living marine resources, and ensuring that harvest and hatchery decisions are consistent with the Federal government’s Indian trust responsibilities and treaty obligations.

+Our charge is to manage fisheries sustainably for future generations.
 We work with partners to manage salmon and steelhead, groundfish, and coastal pelagic species in ocean and inland waters.
-We also manage and work together internationally to make sure highly migratory fisheries are sustained and supported.
+We also work domestically and internationally to support highly migratory fisheries.
 We support salmon fisheries in the Columbia River and Washington Coast through funding and production of hatchery fish at Mitchell Act facilities, and we work with our international partners to fund and implement the Pacific Salmon Treaty.
 For West Coast groundfish, we employ catch shares and annual catch limits as a tool to rebuild fish stocks and promote healthy fishing communities.
-Our charge is to manage fisheries sustainably for future generations.
+We also coordinate closely within the Region to address protected resources, habitat, and aquaculture issues related to sustainable fisheries.

-The WCR’s Area Offices—California Coastal, California Central Valley, Interior Columbia Basin, and Oregon and Washington Coastal—carry out integrated watershed-based approaches by focusing on the conservation of anadromous fish, their habitats, and the ecosystems on which they depend.
+The West Coast Region’s Area Offices—California Coastal, California Central Valley, Interior Columbia Basin, and Oregon and Washington Coastal—carry out integrated watershed-based approaches by focusing on the conservation of anadromous fish, their habitats, and the ecosystems on which they depend.

 Specifically, these offices implement protections and conservation efforts under the Endangered Species Act, essential fish habitat (EFH) provisions under the Magnuson-Stevens Act, and actions under the Federal Power Act and the Fish and Wildlife Coordination Act in their geographic areas.
 These offices consult with Federal, Tribal, and State agencies on actions that may adversely affect protected species or EFH, as well as on projects to improve fish passage or habitat conditions for managed and protected species.
 They also develop science-based strategies and effective partnerships to recover and conserve West Coast trust resources.
-This includes developing and implementing salmon, steelhead, and green sturgeon recovery plans, with a particular focus on habitat.
+This includes developing and implementing salmon, steelhead, and green sturgeon recovery plans, with a particular focus on habitat, and working with hatcheries along the coast.

 Regional Administrator’s Office

-The RAO establishes WCR policies, procedures, principles, and priorities.
-It also oversees and coordinates several cross-division activities, such as communications, aquaculture, and National Environmental Policy Act review that requires coordination among multiple offices and locations throughout the WCR.
+The Regional Administrator's Office establishes policies, principles and priorities for the West Coast Region.
+It also oversees and coordinates several cross-division activities, such as communications, aquaculture, and National Environmental Policy Act review that requires coordination among multiple offices and locations.

-The Communications and External Affairs Branch creates compelling stories/content, graphics, presentations, brochures, and literature that engage stakeholders, promote understanding of NOAA Fisheries’ trust resources, convey the science behind our decisions, and advance NOAA Fisheries’ mission.
-The Branch works with staff throughout the region to help share knowledge, build understanding, and recognize achievements from NOAA Fisheries stewardship activities on the West Coast.
+The Communications and External Affairs Branch creates stories/content, graphics, presentations, brochures, and literature that engage stakeholders, promote understanding of NOAA Fisheries’ trust resources, convey the science behind our decisions, and advance NOAA Fisheries’ mission.
+The Branch works with staff throughout the region to share strategic communications and knowledge, build understanding, and recognize achievements from NOAA Fisheries stewardship activities on the West Coast.
 Its expertise includes online information and design, intergovernmental relations, education, tribal relations, media relations, and social media.

 Operations, Management, and Information Services Division

-The Operations, Management, and Information Services Division supports WCR operations through budget planning, formulation, and execution; human resources management (including Equal Employment Opportunity and diversity); oversight of administrative processes; management of information, information technology, and communications systems; and management of environmental compliance, travel, facilities, safety, and property.
+The Operations, Management, and Information Services Division supports West Coast Region operations through budget planning, formulation, and execution; human resources management (including Equal Employment Opportunity and diversity); oversight of administrative processes; management of information, information technology, and communications systems; and management of environmental compliance, travel, facilities, safety, and property.

 Barry Thom has worked extensively on salmon recovery in the Columbia River basin and West Coast, including managing the Pacific Coastal Salmon Recovery Fund, and convening the Columbia Basin Partnership, a collaborative process to establish long-term goals for Columbia Basin salmon and steelhead.
 Barry is also the U.S. Commissioner to the Inter-American Tropical Tuna Commission, serving as head of the U.S. delegation and as lead U.S. negotiator responsible for potential resolutions for tuna and tuna-like species.